roboulos/remote-mcp-server/README.md

-# Remote MCP Server on Cloudflare
+# Remote MCP Server on Cloudflare Service

 Let's get a remote MCP server up-and-running on Cloudflare Workers complete with OAuth login!